Lech-iyoko/AI_Powered_Symptom_Checker/README.md

-# Patient_Outcome_Prediction
+# AI_Powered_Symptom_Checker

-## This project aims to predict patient outcomes based on textual descriptions of their symptoms and medical history.
-By analyzing patient data, the model provides insights into possible diagnoses or next steps, assisting in decision-making for medical professionals.The project utilizes machine learning techniques to create a predictive model trained on a dataset of common diseases and injuries, providing a foundational example of applying AI to healthcare.
+This project aims to create a machine learning model that predicts potential conditions or outcomes based on textual descriptions of symptoms and medical history.
+By analyzing patient data, the model supports decision-making processes in healthcare, offering insights into likely diagnoses or next steps.
+This project demonstrates the application of AI in healthcare, providing a foundational framework for a scalable symptom checker.

 Dataset
 * Name: MedText Dataset